-Bee pollen (rich source of bioflavoids, building blocks of hormone production)
+Bee pollen (rich source of bioflavonoids, building blocks of hormone production)

 Coconut oil/butter/meat (rich source of MCT fats needed for thyroid function)

-Flax seeds (containes lignans, which increases sex hormone binding globulin, lowering blood testosterone levels and perhaps reducing the hyperandrogenic effects)
+Flax seeds (contains lignans, which increases sex hormone binding globulin, lowering blood testosterone levels and perhaps reducing the hyperandrogenic effects)

 Where do I begin?